 Confidentiality.
 All inquiries, complaints and investigations, including investigatory materials, witness statements, notes, etc., will be treated confidentially.
-Any information disclosed will be disclosed on a
+Any information disclosed will be disclosed on a "need-to-know" basis.

-"need-to-know" basis.
 The designated investigator upon receipt of a complaint and during an investigation will attempt to limit the dissemination of information relating to the matter, to the extent permitted by applicable law; however, confidentiality, cannot be guaranteed.
 The complainant, respondent, witnesses, and other individuals involved in the informal or formal proceedings will be informed of the importance of maintaining confidentiality and the possible effects of disclosing any information concerning the complaint, investigatory documents, informal resolution, formal resolution, or findings.

 Reporting Time Limit.
-Complaints of discrimination, harassment, and retaliatory action should be made to Mark Preble, Chief Human Resources Officer at the President's Office as soon as possible following the alleged act(s).
+Complaints of discrimination, harassment, and retaliatory action should be made to Jacquie Kittler, Director of Employee and Labor Relations Office as soon as possible following the alleged act(s).
 The longer a complainant waits before submitting a complaint, the more difficult it may be to pursue a resolution.
 A complaint must be filed within 300 calendar days following the alleged discriminatory, harassing, or retaliatory act, or the date on which the complainant first knew or reasonably should have known of such act.
 If a complaint is submitted beyond the 300 calendar days, the decision as to whether or not the complaint may be submitted for investigation will be at the sole discretion of the Office of Human Resources, President's Office.
-Members of the Office of Human Resources, President's Office are available to assist in preparing a complaint.
+Members of the Office of Human Resources, President's Office.